lmfit/uncertainties/doc/numpy_guide.rst

 and is not named :func:`acos` like in the :func:`math` module).

-The definition of the mathematical quantities calculated by these functions is available in the documentation of :mod:`uncertainties.umath`.
+The definition of the mathematical quantities calculated by these functions is available in the documentation for :mod:`uncertainties.umath`.

 .. index:: linear algebra; additional functions, ulinalg